tatianegercina/FinTech/01-Lesson-Plans/12-NLP/2/LessonPlan.md

   Conclude the activity by presenting the 10 highest and lowest TF–IDF scores.
 Explain that highest values normally represent less common and more interesting terms for analysis; they have a high-term frequency in some documents and a low document frequency in the collection of documents.

 If there is time, ask the class what they think about the numbers identified as terms (tokens) by the algorithm.
-In fact, the importance of these terms resides in the context of the documents; for example, a year or an amount could be relevant if you are talking about a historical fact.
+In fact, the importance of these terms resides in the context of the documents.
+For example, a year or an amount could be relevant if you are talking about a historical fact.

 ---